Fae/fae/README.md

 # Fay

-## A 2D JavaScript
+## A 2D JavaScript Renderer

+Based on [pixi.js](https://github.com/pixijs/pixi.js) but with a heavier focus on WebGL and a few core design differences that result in a familiar but slightly different API.

 ## Cool features

+- Very generic and highly extensible core.
 - Uses [mini-signals][mini-signals] for extremely fast events.
-- Debug builds have lots of checks, all of them are stripped out in prod builds for max perf.
+- Extra asserts and checks in debug builds, all of which are stripped out in prod builds.
-- Highly plugable.
-The core is generic and easily extensible.

 ## Todo:

-- Texture, BaseTexture
 - Tinting
 - Bounds
 - Masks